CATCHING UP WITH LILITH

 A rising heat puffed at her face, soft and sudden as a lover’s breath, but in seconds it had grown too hot to bear.
 Dany stepped backward.
 The wood crackled, louder and louder.
 Mirri Maz Duur began to sing in a shrill, ululating voice.
 The flames whirled and writhed, racing each other up the platform.
 The dusk shimmered as the air itself seemed to liquefy from the heat.
 Dany heard logs spit and crack.
 The fires swept over Mirri Maz Duur.
 Her song grew louder, shriller … then she gasped, again and again, and her song became a shuddering wail, thin and high and full of agony.

-So here we see Daenerys asking a witch who knows birthing songs to attend her birth, however, that labor of love doesn’t reward with a human Rhaego, but instead three daemons.
+So here we see Daenerys asking a bloodmaege witch who knows birthing songs to attend her birth, however, that labor of love doesn’t reward with a human Rhaego, but instead three undead daemons.
 In short, YES, Mirri Maz Duur attends by way of song and burning.
-This is the same fire that Daenerys describes as a “wedding”, meaning, Daenerys is the bride of fire.
+This is the same fire that Daenerys describes as a “wedding”, meaning, Daenerys is the bride of fire as she is the mother of dragons (fire made flesh).

 LILITH and GARDENS